Zhang Jingsheng: Sex Histories

 The announcement received a large amount of public attention: Zhang claimed to have received over 200 responses.
 He chose seven of these to feature in his book, of which the identities of two respondents are known: Zhang's second wife, Chu Songxue, and novelist Jin Mancheng.
-Zhang's Sex Histories Part I (性史第一輯 (Xìngshǐ dìyījí)) was released in 1926, (Note: Rocha states that Zhang's call for stories was made in February 1926 and the book was released that May, while Peng suggests that the book was published in February 1926.) published by the Beijing Eugenics Society.
+Zhang's Sex Histories Part I was released in 1926, (Note: Rocha states that Zhang's call for stories was made in February 1926 and the book was released that May, while Peng suggests that the book was published in February 1926.) published by the Beijing Eugenics Society.
 It was an inexpensive publication, especially when compared to the academic sexological works used in legal and medical contexts.
 About a hundred pages in length, Rocha noted that it was small enough to read with one hand.
-The title Xingshi holds both academic and pornographic subtext, as the character 史 (shǐ) was used to describe both kinds of publication.
+The title holds both academic and pornographic subtext, as the character (shǐ) was used to describe both kinds of publication.

 In Sex Histories, Zhang explains his sexual theory through annotations of the reader-submitted case studies.
 He claims that sexual perversions, pornography, and prostitution are the result of the silencing and repression of sexuality and advocates for a sexual revolution towards openness and "healthy sex".
 Such a revolution is framed as an unavoidable prerequisite for the moral and political advancement of the Chinese nation towards equal footing with the western world.
 Zhang states that sexual openness, especially through the sharing and documentation of sexual experiences, is required to achieve this cultural change.
 Among his focuses in the book is the absorption of sexual fluids between partners during sex for their health benefits.
-The most important of these is the "third kind of water" (第三種水 (Dìsānzhǒng shuǐ)), purportedly produced during simultaneous orgasm and able to strengthen conceived children.
+The most important of these is the "third kind of water", purportedly produced during simultaneous orgasm and able to strengthen conceived children.